 - Regularly check your progress and solve incoming issues, like software updates, power outages, computer resets, dusting.
 Good luck!

-Which graphic card is the best choice for cryptocurrency mining?
-One of the most important parameters is the amount of RAM: in 2018 you need at least 4 GB due to the difficulty.
+Which graphics card is the best choice for cryptocurrency mining?
+One of the most important parameters is the amount of RAM.
+You need at least 4 GB due to the difficulty, but you definitely should invest in 8 GB card.
 We chose a graphics card from the RX480 family, which was bought a year ago for games, but because of lack of time has not even been unpacked.
 Currently, such a graphics card costs several hundred dollars.

 What add-ons are needed to mine cryptocurrency with a graphics card?
 You will definitely need an HDMI cable and a monitor.
 Fortunately, we work on a regular, desktop computer, so we do not need to configure remote access.

-Yes, mining cryptocurrency on the computer is OK!
+Mining cryptocurrency on the desktop computer is OK!
 As it turns out, a regular desktop computer with a good power supply (600W in our case) is enough for easy installation and configuration as well as long-term mining.
 This is by far the most important factor, because the bulk of the extracted cryptocurrency depends on the time of trouble-free operation of the mining rig setup.

 The installation runs smoothly on a computer running Windows 7 / Windows 10.
 First, it is smart to update the system to the latest version and to install the recommended patches.
 Otherwise there is certain probability you are going to wait quite some time during something important for updates to download and install.
 You also need to make sure that the motherboard has a PCI-Express graphics card slot, without which the mining setup will not have the most important component, GPU.

 Install the graphics card when the computer and power supply are turned off.
 Before installation, it is worth discharging the electric charge that could have accumulated on the metal case.
 To stabilize the card, use the lever at the connector.